bitcoin/bitcoin/build_msvc/README.md

 Security
 ---------------------
-[Base address randomization](https://docs.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-160) is used to make Bitcoin Core more secure.
-When building Bitcoin using the `build_msvc` process base address randomization can be disabled by editing `common.init.vcproj` to change `RandomizedBaseAddress` from `true` to `false` and then rebuilding the project.
+[Base address randomization](https://docs.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-160) is used to make Navcoin Core more secure.
+When building Navcoin using the `build_msvc` process base address randomization can be disabled by editing `common.init.vcproj` to change `RandomizedBaseAddress` from `true` to `false` and then rebuilding the project.

-To check if `bitcoind` has `RandomizedBaseAddress` enabled or disabled run
+To check if `navcoind` has `RandomizedBaseAddress` enabled or disabled run

 ```
-.\dumpbin.exe /headers src/bitcoind.exe
+.\dumpbin.exe /headers src/navcoind.exe
 ```

 If is it enabled then in the output `Dynamic base` will be listed in the `DLL characteristics` under `OPTIONAL HEADER VALUES` as shown below